Quantum order by disorder in Frustrated Spin Nanotubes: DMRG results

 \subsection{Entanglement spectrum and string order parameters}

-In order to show that the two phases surronding the $\mathbb{Z}_2$-helical phase are indeed the topologically trivial RS and topologically nontrivial Haldane phases, we measure the entanglement spectrum for a cylinder of length $L_y=128$ for the case $J_{2,x} = 2J_{2,y}$ and without pinning field ($\lambda=0$).
+In order to show that the two phases surrounding the $\mathbb{Z}_2$-helical phase are indeed the topologically trivial RS and topologically nontrivial Haldane phases, we measure the entanglement spectrum for a cylinder of length $L_y=256$ for the case $J_{2x} = 2J_{2y}$ and without pinning field ($\lambda=0$).
 It has been shown that the lowest entanglement level for the RS and the Haldane phase are singly and doubly degenerate, respectively~\cite{Pollmann10,Pollmann12}.
 In Fig.~\ref{fig:dmrg-entanglement}\hyperlink{fig:dmrg-entanglement}{(a)} one can notice the same degeneracy of the lowest level as expected for these two phases.
 The $\mathbb{Z}_2$-helical phase displays degeneracies with the same parity as the RS phase, thus suggesting that it is not a nontrivial SPT phase.

-Another way for characterizing the RS and Haldane phases is by measuring certain nonlocal string order parameters.
+Another way of characterizing the RS and Haldane phases is by measuring certain nonlocal string order parameters.
 We consider the same definition as given in Ref.~\cite{Solyom01} for the odd and even string order parameters: the former pairing nearest neighbors across rungs, whereas the latter pairs diagonal nearest neighbors.
-The notation of ``even" and ``odd" order parameteres arises from the parity of the number of singlet bonds that are broken if one horizonally cuts the chain.~\cite{Solyom01} In order to minimize boundary effects, we select pairs formed by sites $\ell=N/4$ and $N-\ell$, where $N=4L_y$ is the total number of sites, as the starting and end points of the string order parameters, respectively.
-Therefore, given the site labelling in a snakelike pattern, the equations for the string order parameters are
+The notation of ``even" and ``odd" order parameters arises from the parity of the number of singlet bonds that are broken if one horizontally cuts the spin ladders depicted in Fig.~\ref{fig:ops}\hyperlink{fig:ops}{(b,~c)}~\cite{Solyom01}.
+In order to minimize boundary effects, we select pairs formed by sites $\ell=N/4$ and $N-\ell$, where $N=4L_y$ is the total number of sites, as the starting and end points of the string order parameters, respectively.
+Therefore, given the site labelling of Fig.~\ref{fig:ops}\hyperlink{fig:ops}{(a)}, the equations for the string order parameters are

 for the odd one, and

 for the even.
 Here and in the following, we assume $L_y$ to be even.
 Hence, according to these definitions, $\mathcal{O}^z_\textrm{odd}\rightarrow0$ if the ground state has predominantly rung singlets (RS phase), whereas $\mathcal{O}^z_\textrm{even}\rightarrow0$ when the ground state has a majority of diagonal singlets (Haldane phase).